Guarantor loans

 We also hear from guarantors, who sometimes say:

-- My circumstances have changed and I can no longer afford to make the payments
+- My circumstances have changed and I can no longer afford the payments.

 How to complain